These are the best places to travel this summer

 Panoramatic aerial view of Mae Kampong village, Thailand.

-Spend a night in the hillside village of Mae Kampong.
+Mae Kampong.
 Getty Images

 11. Escape to the sleepy mountain town of Mae Kampong

 Visitors come to get away from the city, sample the famous sai oua (spicy Northern Thai sausage sold by Sai Oua Mae Nim) and enjoy real community tourism.
 With no hotel chains, 7-Elevens or branded coffee shops, the village is owned and run by the locals themselves.
-The village has ample accommodation, with homes and cabins opened up to visitors but it's best to book ahead nonetheless.
+The village has ample accommodation, with homes and cabins opened up to visitors, but it's best to book ahead nonetheless.

-Detour: On the way, stop by Doi Saket Hot Spring and simmer in the natural spring water pools or take a left at the Teen Tok Royal Project Development Center and head further into the hills for some canopy action at Jungle Flight Chiang Mai or KingKong Smile Zipline
+Detour: On the way, stop by Doi Saket Hot Spring and simmer in the natural spring water pools, or take a left at the Teen Tok Royal Project Development Center and head further into the hills for some canopy action at Jungle Flight Chiang Mai or KingKong Smile Zipline.

 12. Learn about local Lanna heritage

 Chiang Mai University also has several destinations that provide a more local perspective on culture and history, such as the Northern People’s History Hall (Suan Anya) and Lanna Traditional House Museum.
-While great to see, their opening times can be a little unpredictable.

 Explore related stories